kgrid-objects/fda-label-collection/README.md

 ### This README and its collection of files correspond to the paper under review titled:
 "An Experiment to Convert Structured Product Labels to Computable Prescribing Information"

+Correspondence should be directed to: Dr. Allen Flynn (ajflynn@umich.edu)

 ---

 ## TABLE OF CONTENTS